 Standing by the gym buildings (restaurant and hotel, it’s an odd complex), I began scanning through the rafts of Eurasian Coot and Tufted Duck, searching through hundreds of black, swimming birds for another black, swimming bird is not easy.

-A pair of Red-crested Pochard were swimming in with the Gadwall and Mallard, the males bright orange head standing out from the drabber female, their elegant, long necked pose making them stand out from the other ducks.
-After 20 minutes of searching through the choppy waves and flocks of duck and coot I decided that there was no sign from this location so decided to head off and see what else I could find.
+A pair of Red-crested Pochard were swimming in with the Gadwall and Mallard.
+The males bright orange head differentiating from the drabber female, their elegant, long necked pose making them stand out from the other ducks.
+After 20 minutes of searching through the choppy waves, and flocks of duck and coot, I decided that there was no sign from this location so decided to head off and see what else I could find.

 |Red-Crested Pochard (Male and Female at Willen Lake)|